netxms/netxms-doc/admin/installation.rst

    * - Subagent
      - Description
    * - filemgr.nsm
-     - Provides access to specified folders on monitored host from |product_name| Management Console File Manager.
+     - Provides access to specified folders on monitored host from |product_name| Management Client File Manager.
        Is also being used for distributing Agent Policy configuration files (see :ref:`agent-policies-label`.)
    * - logwatch
      - Allows monitoring log files and Windows Event Log and sending matched events to |product_name| server.